Naticidae: Life habits

 Naticids are predatory, feeding mostly on bivalves.
 They will also attack almost any other shelled mollusk they encounter in the sand, such as scaphopods and other gastropods, including other moon snails.
 Additionally, Conuber sordidum was shown to prey on the soldier crab Mictyris longicarpus (Crustacea) by drilling predation.
 To catch soldier crabs, C. sordidum uses the same behaviour as when hunting shelled molluscan prey.

-The moon snail envelops the prey and then bores a hole through the shell using its radula and an acid secretion.
-Once the shell is bored open, the proboscis is used to consume the flesh of the prey.
+The moon snail envelops the prey and then bores a perfect hole through the shell using its radula and an acid secretion.
+Once the shell is bored open, the proboscis is used to consume the soft body tissues of the prey as a liquid mass.

 The hole in the shell, which has a "countersunk" appearance with chamfered edges, and which varies in size according to the species, is a characteristic sign of moon snail predation.